Evans dB One Low Volume Cymbals

-Evans dB One low volume cymbals are an excellent option for drummers who need a more quiet kit at a very fair price.
+Evans dB One low volume cymbals are an excellent option for drummers who need to lower the volume of their kit for practice or otherwise.
 The sound quality is very usable and they play like traditional cymbals.
-Let’s take a look at the details to see how they stack up.
+Evans also offers dB One mesh drum heads to go along with their cymbals.
+Let’s take a look at these cymbals and see how they stack up.

 Check Pricing or Buy Now